pangea.core.models package¶

 -

-¶ Accessor to the related objects manager on the forward and reverse sides of a many-to-many relation.
+users¶ Accessor to the related objects manager on the forward and reverse sides of a many-to-many relation.

 In the example: